lealceldeiro/org.wcdevs.blog.cdk/README.md

-# com.wcdevs.blog.cdk
+# org.wcdevs.blog.cdk
-Holds the CDK constructs to deploy resources from com.wcdevs.blog.core to `com.wcdevs.blog`
+Holds the CDK constructs to deploy resources from `org.wcdevs.blog.core` to `org.wcdevs.blog`